OISTE/repository/OWGTMCPS.md

 ### 5.4.8  Vulnerability assessments

-OGTM executes regular vulnerability assessment by monitoring the activity logs, at least according to the minimum frequencies mandated by the CAB/Forum.
+OWGTM executes regular vulnerability assessment by monitoring the activity logs, at least according to the minimum frequencies mandated by the CAB/Forum.
 In depth assessments and checks are performed on a yearly basis, including conformance to disaster recovery plans.
-In the event that an assessment could not be performed or was delayed, the OGTM will inform the involved parties and records of such an event and its cause will be kept for future reference.
+In the event that an assessment could not be performed or was delayed, the OWGTM will inform the involved parties and records of such an event and its cause will be kept for future reference.

 This security analysis implies the identification of necessary tasks to correct detected vulnerabilities.